COVID-19 Travel Restrictions

 Currently travellers from more than 50 countries, including USA, Canada, Malaysia, Singapore and most EU Countries; do not require a Visitor's Visa for stays less than three months.
 You do require:

-- A passport that is valid for at least three months after your planned departure from New Zealand
+- A passport that is valid for at least three months (1 month if your country has consular representation) after your planned departure from New Zealand

 - An onward or return ticket to a country that you have permission to enter